top of page

 The class is designed to help you successfully enter and contribute to academic and civic conversations by enhancing your abilities to conduct rigorous inquiry, and participate in open, critical discussions with classmates and community members.
 You will learn to use writing as a tool not only for expression, but for reflection and refinement of your thinking.

-Meet Your Instructor
+Meet The Instructor

 Eric O. Klinger

-Teaching Associate Professor & Writing Center Faculty Director
+Associate Teaching Professor & Writing Center Faculty Director

 I've taught upper and lower-division writing courses at CU Boulder since 2004.
 I also direct the Writing Center, which is an academic support resource that provides writing advice and feedback for students, faculty, staff, alumni, and university affiliates.
 My background is in rhetoric and professional communication, and I'm specifically interested how conversation and the writing process can shape mutual learning and personal growth.
 I firmly believe in the liberatory role of college education in promoting problem solving and progress both at the individual and societal level.
 I see writing and conversation as elemental to learning because they enable us to shape, articulate, and reflect upon our thinking and that of others.
 It is through this continuum of thought, conversation, and writing that we come to know ourselves and our world.